lip6/ITSTools-web/gal_basics.md

 {% include_relative galfiles/sample-3.gal %}
 {% endhighlight %}

-### <a name="declaration-tableaux"></a>3.3 Array declarations
+### Array declarations

 An array declaration allows to declare a fixed size array of integers.
 Like simple integer variables, each entry in the array needs to be initialized.

 A GAL array variable is declared using the keyword <span class="galElement">array</span> followed by the array size N within square brackets, then the array name.

-Each cell of the array MUST be initialized, to this end, a list of N comma separated integers surrounded by parenthesis (or integer expressions of constants and/or type parameters) should be provided.
-A semicolon end the array declaration.
+Each cell of the array needs to be initialized, to this end, a list of N comma separated integers surrounded by parenthesis (or integer expressions of constants and/or type parameters) should be provided.
+If no initialization is provided, all array cells are set to **0** initially.
+A semicolon ends the array declaration.

 Here is an example of a system with a declaration of an array: